AzionTeam/AzionAPI/README.md

 ### Managers

-With the api you can edit or get user or grade and other in the future.
+With the api you can edit or get user or grade and many other things incoming.
-To the access to the manager you just have to write this line, of course change the end to get an other manager :D
+To the access to the manager you just have to write this line, of course change the end to get another manager :D

 ```java
 AzionAPI.getInstance().getUserManager();